 There are pros and cons to this approach.
 On the one hand, state officials have the power to make laws on general issues that meet the needs of their citizens.
 Congress can’t make everyone follow the same rule if it may be unfair in certain areas.
 The system also frees up Congressmen to deal with more pressing issues of federal law.

-The flipside to this is that you can have potential inequalities between states on certain state laws.
+The flipside to this is that you can have potential inequalities between states on specific state laws.
 This includes laws on the legalization of drugs, motoring offenses, and even gun laws.
-There was a time where same-sex marriage was a state issue until it became a federal requirement to honor marriages in all states in 2015.
+There was a time when same-sex marriage was a state issue until it became a federal requirement to honor marriages in all states in 2015.

 Then there is the role of the Bill of Rights on the limitations of government.
 Authoritarian governments with no charter for citizen rights run the risk of passing laws that would violate human rights and put citizens at risk.
 Limited governments working with a charter must uphold the principles and ensure that their laws don’t violate any of the clauses.

-The Bill of Rights is the alternative name for the first 10 amendments to the Constitution.
-The first eight amendments focus on the rights of citizens, such as the many freedoms in the 1st amendment and the many rights about the justice system.
+The Bill of Rights is the alternative name for the first 10 amendments to the constitution.
+The first eight amendments focus on citizens’ rights, such as the right to freedom of speech in the 1st Amendment.

-The final two amendments reinforce the idea that there are protections retained by the people.
-The 9th Amendment essentially says that just because a right isn’t specifically mentioned in the Constitution, that doesn’t mean it doesn’t exist.
+The final two amendments reinforce the idea that the people retain protections.
+The 9th Amendment essentially says that just because a right isn’t specifically mentioned in the constitution doesn’t mean it doesn’t exist.
 The 10th Amendment says that any power that isn’t listed belongs to the states or the people.

 The issue of gun control is a good example of the complexity of the limited system in the United States.
-The people have the right to bear arms, but also the right to protest about improved gun control.
-The president may be in favor of tightening restrictions on handguns, but struggle to pass any laws through the checks and balances system of the government branches.
+The people have the right to bear arms and the right to protest about improved gun control.
+The president may favor tightening restrictions on handguns but struggle to pass any laws through the checks and balances system of the government branches.
 This leads to a situation where there is the necessary protection of rights but also little to no progress either way.

-Finally, it is important to remember that this is a democratic system where voters have their say a lot.
+Finally, it is essential to remember that this is a democratic system where voters say a lot.
 Although this is an indirect democracy that relies on an elected official, voters can still have their say in many direct methods.
 This includes recall votes and referendums.
 A drop in public approval can be disastrous enough for elected officials trying to stay on top.

 There will always be debate over how well the system works, with some saying it is too limited and others that it isn’t limited enough.
 Some will say that the government takes away too many freedoms on how people can live their lives, while others feel that the checks and balances stunt progress.
 However, the system is arguably the fairest for the country.
 That is all thanks to the emphasis on state laws, constitutional restrictions, and the Bill of Rights.